folio-org/stripes-connect/doc/api.md

 The manifest is provided as a static member of the component class.
-It is a JavaScript object in which the keys are the names of resources to be managed, and the corresponding values are objects specifying how to deal with them:
+It is a JavaScript object in which the keys are the names of resources to be managed, and the corresponding values are objects containing configuration that specifies how to deal with them:

         static manifest = {
           'bibs': { /* ... */ },